 Data editing permission is the first option of the settings.
 Here you will find some user roles to edit/add on the left side.
 In the example given below, by checking both the left & right checkbox, only the Author is allowed to edit and delete the table data.
 Multiple users can be allowed permissions if you want.

 Public Users(Only add data) option is available here.
 Selecting this option will let the public users add data to the table.

 If this feature is selected then users cannot edit/delete other user’s data.
 Only their own data can be edited.
 You’ll get a new shortcode for this table when you allow this ‘Users can see and edit/delete only their own data’ permission.
 To stop other users from editing please use this shortcode.

 Step 3: Editing Column Options

-Congratulation! we make the table frontend editable for the Authors.
-So only the author can edit the table data from the frontend.
-And other users can’t see the editable options.
+So, now the table’s front-end is editable for the authors.
+In this case, just the authors can edit the table info from the frontend.
+But the other users cannot view the editable options.

 From the “Appearance Settings” we can add some styling to our table.